 Q: Do you have any pet peeves when watching bboys/girls?

 Josue: I particularly dislike obnoxiousness, disrespect or bullying.

 Q: What is next for you?
 What goals have you not reached yet?

 Josue: As far as dance is concerned, I want to capture more of those raw expression moments at the competitive level.
 Other than that, I’m currently more focused on my acting training.
 It is very challenging, but I hope to create great work and accomplish a healthy working career as an actor.

 Q: To what or whom would you give credit for your success?

 Josue: Everyone that has been a significant part of my life has shaped me into the person I’ve become.
-Therefore, my success is due to everyone who’s hired me and given me the experience and opportunity to express, learn and grow; my crewmates for the inspiration and friendships; my mom, and my love, Claire, for the unconditional love and support.
+Therefore, my success is due to everyone who’s hired me and given me the experience and opportunity to express, learn and grow; my crewmates for the inspiration and friendships; and my mom for the unconditional love and support.